Dyang0/Tech-Blogs-and-Other/README.md

 In the past, I created too many repos for my projects.

 With that said, I hope you enjoy the blogs as much as I did writing them

+#Other

+This is a new section I added to highlight my other endeavors.
+This includes HackTheBox training, a malware analysis paper, and burp suite lab writeups

 ## Conquering CTFs